-If you are interested in volunteering to drive and assist our 7th and 8th grade students at our service partner sites, for the 2015-16 school year and you did not sign up via InfoSnap, please contact Community Service Parent Volunteer Coordinator, Lynn Litwin Beier at email@example.com.
+If you are interested in volunteering to drive and assist our 7th and 8th grade students at our service partner sites for the 2015-16 school year and you did not sign up via InfoSnap, please contact Community Service Parent Volunteer Coordinator, Lynn Litwin Beier at email@example.com.
 Please check back to this page for the Community Service Parent Volunteer Calendar.
 We will need parents to volunteer each Tuesday from November trough April.
 Thank you!

 While academics, social growth and cultural pursuits contribute to a student's development, service learning helps create a well-rounded person by enhancing personal growth.
 Serving others leads to a fuller awareness of one's surroundings and of fellow members of the community.
 As students connect their own lives with the lives of others, they will be able to consider the world with a broader perspective.
 This is an integral part of being a responsible citizen and a member of the Sacred Heart family.

 SOAP (Service and Outreach, Advocating Philanthropy)

 SOAP is a group of Middle School students who meet to discuss social awareness, assist in various fundraisers and help pick up and drop off donated items.
 This group helps other students see the needs of others around the world and supports Kiva.